-Are Seed Oils Like Canola Safe and Healthy?
+Are Seed Oils Safe and Healthy for Consumption?

 The topic is surprisingly polarizing among nutritionists, foodies and many health advocates.
+What are seed oils?
+Are seed oils bad for you?
 Are cooking oils made from seeds like canola or soy healthy and safe?

 The oils, which have been a staple of western diets for more than 100 years (oil made from soybeans goes back thousands of years in Eastern diets), seem innocuous enough.
 We use them in baking and frying, and food manufactures use them in everything from mayonnaise to cookies.
 They have soared in popularity at the expense of butter and lard, once the main source of cooking fats in American diets.